 1) Starting in 2008, spending by state is tracked in Pisces based on where the contractor explicitly identified work location.
-2) Program Support/Admin/Other, \$14 million, includes spending that cannot be traced back to a contract that has at least one work element requiring location; contracts without any work elements; program level spending not mapped to a specific project or NPCC province; and BPA Overhead.
-3) Revised on March 17, 2016.
+2) Program Support/Admin/Other, \$20 million, includes spending that cannot be traced back to a contract that has at least one work element requiring location; contracts without any work elements; program level spending not mapped to a specific project or NPCC province; and BPA Overhead.